Do I Still Have Healthy Eggs?

 Testing Antral Follicle Count (AFC)

-Another test which correlates with the number of eggs that may be retrived during an IVF cycle is the antral follicle count (AFC).
-This test performed via vaginal ultrasound measures the number of little follicles < 5 mm in each ovary.
-Ideally a patient should have at least five antral follicles in each ovary.
+Another test, which correlates with the number of eggs that may be retrieved during an IVF cycle, is the antral follicle count (AFC).
+This test is performed via vaginal ultrasound and measures the number of little follicles less than 5mm in each ovary.
+Ideally, a patient should have at least five antral follicles in each ovary.
 If the patient has less than 10 total antral follicles, her chance of conceiving while undergoing an IVF cycle is very low.
-Unfortunately many women over the age of forty will have less than six total antal follicles.
-In women with polycystic ovarian syndrome is not uncommon to find greater than 25 antral follicles .